CA Lab (LabVIEW + EPICS)

 EPICS time stamp, status, severity and optional PV fields (properties) are bound into a resulting data cluster.
 You avoid inconsistent data sets.

-It's easy to create an executable of your VI because it doesn't depend on any external service.
+It's easy to create an executable of your VI.

 CA Lab works with Windows® and Linux.